Cam Newton Award

 3. Dillon Gabriel, Oklahoma

-Last year’s Cam Newton Award recipient, Caleb Williams, outscored second-place vote-getter Austin Reed by a grand total of 31 fantasy points for the entirety of the season.
+Last year’s Cam Newton Award recipient, Caleb Williams, outscored second-place vote-getter Austin Reed by a total of 31 fantasy points for the entirety of the season.
 So, it should be no surprise that we have a runaway winner for this year’s award with LSU quarterback Jayden Daniels, considering that he outscored CFF QB No. 2 Dillon Gabriel by a whopping 130.1 FPs.
-In the regular season, if you prefer to look at fantasy points per game (FFPG) instead of total FPs scored, Daniels holds a massive edge there as well, averaging 11 more FPPG than the next closest quarterback.
+In the regular season, if readers prefer to look at FFPG instead of total FPs, Daniels holds a massive edge there as well, averaging 11 more FPPG than the next closest quarterback.

 Two categories I personally look at when determining an award winner are consistency and CFF playoff performance.
-Daniels checks both boxes in a resounding fashion.
-Consistency: 35 or more fantasy points in all but one game, with a season-low of just 26 FPs scored in the opener versus Florida State.
-Stupendous CFF Playoff performances: 68 points against Florida in Week 11, 74 points against Georgia State in Week 12, and 45 points in the finale against Texas A&M. This was as impressive a fantasy season as we’ve seen from a quarterback in some time, and one that resulted in Jayden Daniels holding up the Heisman Trophy.
+Daniels resoundingly checks both boxes.
+Consistency: 35 or more FPs in all but one game, with a season-low of just 26 FPs scored in the opener versus Florida State.
+Stupendous CFF Playoff performances: 68 points against Florida in Week 11, 74 points against Georgia State in Week 12, and 45 points in the finale against Texas A&M. This was as impressive a fantasy season as CFF diehards have seen from a quarterback in some time, and one that resulted in Jayden Daniels holding up the Heisman Trophy.

 by Mike Bainbridge